gravitational/workshop/docker.md

 HOME=/root
 ```

-The environment variables to the container may be different on other systems and the hostname is randomized per container, unless specified differently.
+The environment variables passed to the container may be different on other systems and the hostname is randomized per container, unless specified differently.

 When needed we can extend the environment by passing variable flags as `docker run` arguments: